Welcome to Bitterne Park Surgery

 In addition to everything you need to know about the practice, you will also find a wealth of health-related information in the above menu.
 Please have a look around and do send us some feedback if you like.

 Book and cancel your appointment on-line!
+Register to view parts of your medical record on-line!

 We have recently launched this facility to enable you to make and cancel your appointments on-line without having to telephone the surgery.